Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 *If you decide to implement these requirements you should do it in a separate pull request.
 As always, remember to clearly document your decision in GitHub comments.*

-- You could implement some UX improvements: the "More" button in the home page, include transitions and/or animations, etc.
+- You could implement some UX improvements: add the "More" button on the home page, include transitions and/or animations, etc.
-- You can implement additional pages, like the *tickets page* and the *schedule page*.
+- You could implement additional pages, like the *tickets page* and the *schedule page*.
 Make sure that you have a decent mobile design for them.